 With a current mileage of 102k that’s under 4k miles per year.
 This car is totally as it left the factory, no racing upgrades or none standard dodgy parts, totally standard (hard to find )

-Full Main Dealer service history with the exception of 1 stamp in 2006 when it was carried out by a Porsche specialist
+Full Main Dealer service history with the exception of 2 when they was carried out by David Philips Edinburgh’s independent Porsche specialist.

 Whats not to like & priced well for an exceptional car.